zelikos/zeliblue/README.md

 Removes DaVinci Resolve app launchers and davincibox container.

-### zeliblue-cli
+### enable-zeliblue-cli

-Assembles a `zeliblue` distrobox intended as the default CLI experience.
+Enable an auto-updating `zeliblue` distrobox intended as the default CLI experience.
+The `zeliblue-cli` image is derived from [Universal Blue's fedora-toolbox](https://github.com/ublue-os/toolboxes).

-### brew

-Install Homebrew as an alternative for CLI utilities.

-### brew-shell

-Enables Homebrew in bash, zsh, and fish.

-### brew-utilities
+### disable-zeliblue-cli

-Install a set of CLI utilities via Homebrew.
-See the [Brewfile](config/files/shared/share/zeliblue/Brewfile) for the full list.
+Removes the `zeliblue-cli` image and disables other related changes made by the previous command.

 ## Scope